 The cookies used on this website are listed below, with their type and function:

 _ga: This Google Universal Analytics cookie is typically written to the browser upon the first visit.
 If the cookie has been deleted by the browser operator, and the browser subsequently visits www.aicros.com, a new __utma cookie is written with a different unique ID.
 In most cases, this cookie is used to determine unique visitors to www.aicros.com and it is updated with each page view.
 Additionally, this cookie is provided with a unique ID that Google Analytics uses to ensure both the validity and accessibility of the cookie as an extra security measure.
 It is a First Party Persistent cookie and it duration is 2 years

 _gid: Google Universal Analytics Cookie is used to distinguish unique users by assigning a randomly generated number as a client identifier.
 It is included in each page request in a site and used to calculate visitor, session and campaign data for the sites analytics reports._gid appears to store and update a unique value for each page visited.
 It is a First Party Persistent cookie and it duration is 24 hours

 pll_language: This cookie is typical of the tools with which the web has been developed, save the language chosen in the navigation.
-Expires annually since the last update
+It is a third Party cookie and expires annually since the last update.

-• Accept cookies: This warning will not longer be viewed when accessing any website page during the current session.
+Accept cookies: This notice will not be displayed again when accessing any page of the portal during this session.